ajoshiusc/auto_resection_mask/BUILD_INSTRUCTIONS.md

 ## Build Instructions

 1. **Place all files in the same directory:**
-   Ensure all listed files are located directly within the `auto_resection_mask-main` directory.
+   Ensure all listed files are located directly within the `auto_resection_mask-brainstorm-plugin` directory.

 2. **Install Conda:**
    Make sure Conda is installed on your system before proceeding.
+Install from: https://www.anaconda.com/download

 3. **Build the executable:**
    Execute the build script: